bnjbvr/blog.benj.me/content/blog/lifehacking/2017-12-05_freedom_and_productivity.md

 parallel with politics, I'd say these look like the premises for a fascist regime (note I am not a historian, so this might be incomplete according to my high-school memories).
-Indeed, some of it is there: providing the same answer to all public issues (thus rebranding them, which can be facilitated by designating scapegoats), forcing one into adopting behavior that might not be suited for them, having a clear distinction between us (who have access to The Solution) versus them (who don't/can't have access to it), setting up a cult of
+Indeed, some of it is there: providing the same answer to all public issues (thus re-branding them, which can be facilitated by designating scapegoats), forcing one into adopting behavior that might not be suited for them, having a clear distinction between us (who have access to The Solution) versus them (who don't/can't have access to it), setting up a cult of